abailly/abailly.github.io/drafts/cm-arch-design.md

         * You sometimes have to recompile server when working on the UI, e.g. when changing structure of pages or handling of features,
         * It's hard to collaborate with front-end designers and developers,
         * It makes UI and server more coupled,
+* REST interface seems to be growing too quickly.
+There are some query abstractions that should be developed out of the raw endpoints we are exposing.

 ## What's Next? ##